- Music is your life

-He launched the Space Bound podcast alongside his boy, @LastNameBall, who started with him and often helped him out.
+He launched the Space Bound podcast alongside his friend, @LastNameBall, who started with him and often helped him out.

-As an undergrad at LaGuardia & a Washington Heights native, he relates to those from the streets and also those obtaining a college degree.
-At 16, he wanted to start his own podcast, but never had the chance to due to lack of money and his heavy focus on school. (#muchrespect)
+As an undergrad at LaGuardia & a Washington Heights native, he relates to those from the local neighborhood while also obtaining a college degree.
+At 16, he wanted to start his own podcast, but never had the chance to due to lack of money and his heavy focus on school.

-“This was supposed to happen 6 years ago, now everybody got a podcast, good sh*t.”
+“This was supposed to happen 6 years ago, now everybody got a podcast.”

-For those who have sh*t to talk about, a podcast is a great platform as it is uncensored and you can make anything out of it.
+For those who have a lot to talk about, a podcast is a great platform as it is uncensored and you can make anything out of it.

-“You could do whatever you want, just know how to handle it- take advantage of your opportunity.”
+“You could do whatever you want, you just gotta know how to handle it; take advantage of your opportunity.”

 His greatest podcast influences consist of TaxStone, Cipha Sounds and Peter Rosenberg.
 He became acquainted with their work during his sophomore year of high school and was impressed to see artists like Jay-Z being interviewed.
 “You always wanna know what your favorite artist is doing,” he says.

 Other influences consist of Nas, Roc A Fella, Ruff Ryders, Dipset, Smack DVD, and Kenny G. The art of music and expressing yourself is something he holds very dear to his heart.
-He often expresses how he can listen to anything from rap to jazz and soul…and dembow on the side during family baby showers (Shoutout to the Dominican Republic, though! )
+He often expresses how he can listen to anything from rap to jazz and soul…and dembow on the side during family baby showers (Shoutout to the Dominican Republic!)

-The streets often play a large role in music influence- your neighborhood itself teaches you how to move and who to trust.
-Unfortunately, the upcoming generations who will reside or already reside in Washington Heights won’t have similar things to say due to the rise of gentrification.
-Luckily enough, we have people like Spacely who keep that culture alive.
+The streets often play a large role in music influence- your neighborhood itself teaches you how to move accordingly and who to trust.
+Luckily enough, we have people like Spacely who keep the unity and positivity alive.

-Spacely’s mother came to the United States from the Dominican Republic in ’94 and she worked extremely hard to give him a life of opportunity.
-It’s clear he’s taken those opportunities in order to grow and still carry the Heights on his back everywhere he goes and with whatever he does.
+Spacely’s mother came to the United States from the Dominican Republic in 1994 and worked extremely hard to give him a life of opportunity.
+It’s clear he’s taken those opportunities in order to grow while still carrying the Heights on his back everywhere he goes and with whatever he does.

 For those trying to start a podcast, Spacely has a few pointers for you: